Credit Cards » Credit Card Guides » How Do Credit Card Payments Work?

 Credit card payments work by allowing cardholders to repay the outstanding balance on their credit cards to the card issuer.
 As a cardholder, you have a couple of options:

-• Partial Payment: If you decide to make a payment that is more than the minimum but less than the full balance, it is considered a partial payment.
-For example, if your credit card balance is $500, and you make a partial payment of $200, you still have a remaining balance of $300.
-Similar to minimum payment, the remaining balance will continue to accrue interest charges until it is paid off in full.
+- Partial Payment: If you choose to pay more than the minimum but less than your full balance, this is considered a partial payment.
+For instance, if your credit card balance is $500 and you make a partial payment of $200, you’ll still have a $300 balance remaining.
+Just like with the minimum payment, any unpaid balance will continue to accrue interest until it's paid off in full.

 Keep in mind – full payment is the best option.
 By paying the full balance, you eliminate the need to pay interest charges, which can add up significantly over time.
 This can save you money in the long run and prevent unnecessary debt.
 Also, timely and full payment demonstrates responsible credit card management, which can positively impact your credit score.